Zeroing in on Zero-Emission Trucks

 To sustain deployment momentum, states and industry leaders should prioritize:

-- Accelerating charging deployment through shared hubs, utility coordination, and make-ready programs;
+- Accelerating infrastructure deployment through shared hubs, flexible interconnection solutions, greater utility coordination, and work-around solutions such as microgrids and mobile charging.

 Past Reports